 4. Sometimes you love someone who did not exist

 Greg put on such an act that once we broke up and certain things about him came to light, I discovered that the person I was actually in love with was not real.
 He did not exist.
-And that made it a lot easier to pick myself up and move on.
+And that made it a lot easier to pick me up and move on.

 5. Your ego is much more resilient than you think